ygcorrea/task-list/README.md

 # Task list

-Task list is a simple "to-do" list that use local storage to save all of your tasks and was made with no frameworks, only pure JS, HTML and CSS.
+A simple and responsive "to-do" list that use local storage to save all of your tasks, made with no frameworks, only pure JS, HTML and CSS.

 ## GH Pages